Security Programme Management

 Risk Statement

-Failure to seek the right level of authority to accept and approve the residual risks can lead to misalignment of the business implications and trade-offs from the controls set in the SSP with the Agency IDSC direction.
+Failure to seek the right level of authority to accept and approve the residual risks regularly can lead to misalignment of the business implications and trade-offs from the controls set in the SSP with the Agency IDSC direction.

 Parameters